-Climate Resiliency
+Climate Resilience

 A multi-species forest along the St. Croix River in Interstate State Park

 Warmer winters, longer growing seasons, more extreme weather, conditions favoring invasive insects and plants—Wisconsin’s climate is changing, putting many stresses on our forests.
 But it’s not all bad news.
 Wisconsin landowners can take action to make their woods more resilient to climate change.
 What’s more, the ability of forests to store carbon offers an opportunity to help mitigate climate change and potentially make some money while doing it.
-Our new climate resiliency program will help you understand what climate change means for your woods and empower you to take action.
+Our new climate resilience program will help you understand what climate change means for your woods and empower you to take action.

 Upcoming Events